The Male Fertility Factor: What Every Couple Should Know Before They Start Trying

 What is male factor infertility?

 On average, 40 to 50% of all infertility cases involve a "male factor" reproductive issue.
 To put that another way: the male partner is solely responsible in around 20% of cases, and a contributing factor in another 30 to 40%.
 This is not a small corner of the picture.
-It's roughly half of it.
+It is roughly half of it.

 Male factor infertility is usually down to one of three things: